libts/tslib/README.md

 ### portability

-tslib is cross-platform; you should be able to run `./configure && make` on a large variety of operating systems.
+tslib is cross-platform; you should be able to build it on a large variety of operating systems.
-The graphical test programs are not (yet) ported to all platforms though:

 #### libts and filter plugins (`module`)